sreelekshmis15/NULL-CLASS-INTERNSHIP-TASKS/Task3:Medical Q&A Chatbot/README.md

-# Task 1: Dynamic Knowledge Expansion
+# Task 3: Medical Q&A Chatbot

-This task contains a minimal scaffold for adding new documents to a knowledge base and a stubbed query function.
-Replace the stubbed retrieval with embeddings + vector DB (FAISS, Milvus) when running locally.
+This folder contains a minimal Streamlit GUI and a local FAQ-based fallback JSON.
+Replace the simple retrieval with a proper medical dataset and a retrieval+LLM pipeline for full functionality.